django-query-profiler/django-query-profiler-sample-app/README.md

 * **Vuejs** - Frontend

 ## APIs
-* /food/orderlist/ - GET and POST endpoints to retrieve the order lists and make order
+* /food/orderlist/ - GET and POST endpoints to retrieve the order lists and make an order
-* /food/orderdetail/<order_id> - CRUD endpoints for particular order detail, only admin and baristas users have access
+* /food/orderdetail/<order_id> - CRUD endpoints for a particular order detail, only admin and baristas users have access

 ## Test
 Execute the below command in the project rootdir to run the test automation